-The Cornell Department and Field of Classics announces the following actions within our own community to foster diversity and inclusion in Classics:
+The Cornell Department and Field of Classics announces the following actions within our own community to foster diversity, equity, and inclusion in Classics:

 - We affirm our commitment to access and inclusion.
 To build solid foundations for the diversity of our field, we have introduced 1) a Bridge MA Program that will offer a fully-funded fellowship to a student from an underrepresented group each year, and 2) a recruitment award for one incoming PhD student each year who qualifies for a Cornell diversity fellowship.

 - In order to make space for scholars from groups historically underrepresented in Classics, we commit to inviting scholars from a more diverse range of backgrounds to speak at our research seminars and conferences.
-Those invitees whose visits have been postponed because of the pandemic are due to visit campus as soon as travel restrictions are lifted.
 We commit to co-sponsoring lectures with a wide range of departments and programs where relevant and possible.

-- We have formed a Committee for Diversity and Inclusion, with representation from undergraduates, graduates, staff, and faculty, to address issues relating to department climate, to draw up a community statement of values, and to propose further action items.
+- We have formed a Committee for Diversity, Equity, and Inclusion to address issues relating to department climate and to propose further action items.

 - We welcome students of all backgrounds and levels of expertise to the study of antiquity and have introduced an “Active Learning Initiative” focused on the development of introductory classes aimed at students across the university.

-- In line with Critical Conversations, we have introduced a series of pedagogy workshops for graduate instructors and faculty to develop inclusive teaching strategies and to address the teaching of difficult subjects like race, slavery, gender and sexuality, and sexual violence in antiquity.
-In the academic year 2021-2, we aim to hold four workshops, for which we will remunerate invited colleagues commensurate with their labour and in line with honoraria for research talks.
+- We have introduced, through a course called “Craft of Classics,” a series of pedagogy workshops for graduate instructors to develop inclusive teaching strategies and to address the teaching of difficult subjects like race, slavery, gender and sexuality, and sexual violence in antiquity.

 - With a view to diversifying our curriculum, we are collectively engaged in revising and developing new ones.
 Recognizing that classical antiquity provides examples of many differing and contradictory social models and offers the opportunity to examine social inequality in many forms, we seek to offer courses that will foster awareness of, among other things, the uses and abuses of classicism, both historically and in contemporary culture.
 Courses that engage with social diversity and inequality in the ancient world and/or the complex legacy of classicism include (but are not limited to):